Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

-One of the most easily recognized birds in the eastern United States, and one of North America’s most handsome woodpeckers, this species is perhaps the best example of a sexually monomorphic woodpecker—adult males and females are indistinguishable in the field.
-The Red-headed Woodpecker is the most expert and persistent flycatcher in its family, and the most omnivorous and most pugnacious of North American woodpeckers during both breeding and nonbreeding seasons.
-It is 1 of only 4 woodpeckers that commonly stores food.
+One of the most easily recognized birds in the eastern United States, this aptly named species is perhaps the best example of a sexually monomorphic woodpecker, with adult males and females being indistinguishable in the field.
+The Red-headed Woodpecker is a highly omnivorous species, the most expert and persistent flycatcher in its family, and one of only four woodpeckers in the world that commonly stores its food.

-Over the last 200 years, this species has undergone periods of great abundance and periods when it appeared to be on the verge of extinction.
-Ornithologists in the early 1900s were baffled by its erratic occurrence; nonbreeding-season movements historically were influenced by nut crops in extensive northern beech (Fagus) forests, which no longer exist, and movements today are possibly influenced by large-scale variations in abundance of acorns.
-Breeding populations benefited from the demise of the American chestnut (Castanea dentata) and American elm (Ulnus americana) trees from the Eastern deciduous forest, but may have been adversely affected by the disappearance (or possible extinction) of a formerly abundant grasshopper in the Midwest.
+Over the last 200 years, this species has undergone periods of great abundance and great scarcity, when it appeared to be on the verge of extinction.
+Ornithologists in the early 1900s were baffled by its erratic occurrence.
+Nonbreeding-season movements were historically influenced by nut crops in extensive American beech (Fagus) forests, which no longer exist, and contemporary movements are likely influenced by large-scale variations in the abundance of acorns.
+Breeding populations may have benefited from the demise of American chestnut (Castanea dentata) and American elm (Ulmus americana) trees from the eastern deciduous forest, but may have been adversely affected by the disappearance (or possible extinction) of a formerly abundant grasshopper in the Midwest.
+Recently, Red-headed Woodpecker populations have declined in most regions that support the bird, so the species is now listed as Threatened in Canada and several U.S. states.

 This brilliantly colored bird has had a variety of colorful common names, such as white-shirt, half-a-shirt, shirt-tail bird, tricolored woodpecker, jellycoat, flag bird, and the flying checker-board.
-The Red-headed Woodpecker inspired Alexander Wilson to become an ornithologist (Forbush 1927), was one of the first birds Ludlow Griscom learned to identify (Davis 1994), and caused Lawrence Kilham to decide to study woodpeckers (Kilham 1983).
+The Red-headed Woodpecker inspired Alexander Wilson to become an ornithologist (Forbush 1927), was one of the first birds Ludlow Griscom learned to identify (Davis 1994), and caught the fancy of Lawrence Kilham, who went on to a distinguished career studying woodpeckers (Kilham 1983).
 It was a war symbol of Cherokee Indians, and its head was used as a battle ornament, particularly by Plains tribes (Witthoft 1946).
 This was the woodpecker whose head Hiawatha dipped in the blood of Pearl Feather in Longfellow’s poem (Taverner 1953).

-Smith, Kimberly G., James H. Withgott and Paul G. Rodewald.
-2000.
+Frei, Barbara, Kimberly G. Smith, James H. Withgott and Paul G. Rodewald.
+2015.
 Red-headed Woodpecker (Melanerpes erythrocephalus), The Birds of North America Online (A. Poole, Ed.).
 Ithaca: Cornell Lab of Ornithology; Retrieved from the Birds of North America Online: http://bna.birds.cornell.edu/bna/species/518